domsson/candies/temps/README.md

 # temps block

-This is a small utility that will try to print the current CPU tempreature to `stdout`.
+This is a small utility that will try to print current system tempreatures to `stdout`.
 It is intended to be used with status bars like `Lemonbar` and/or their wrappers, like `succade`.

+I'm using it to print CPU temperature, which is the common use-case, but I believe the tool would also be able to query other temperature sensors (_chips_), if available.
+See usage.

 ## Concept